jpramosi/vscode-cfold/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)

+*This project is currently not maintained for an indeterminate period.
+Since the mayor improvements at the "C/C++" extension, it will probably stay archived.*

 Cfold is a visual studio code extension that provides advanced folding capabilities with function, class, struct, preprocessor, documentation- & comment blocks particular designed for C & C++ based on the stack principle.

 <br>